 For 2016, NSAM compensated its executive officers using a combination of base salary, annual bonuses paid in cash and long-term bonuses paid in equity.
 As described in more detail below, based on NSAM's short-term total shareholder return ("TSR") performance through the end of 2015 and into early 2016, as well as stockholder feedback, the compensation committee (the "NSAM Compensation Committee") of the NSAM Board made several substantial changes to the structure of its executive compensation programs in 2016.
 From an overall performance perspective, in contrast to 2015, NSAM experienced strong TSR performance during 2016 consistent with its longer term TSR performance.
-NSAM's one-year TSR as of December 31, 2016 of NSAM, taking into account the combined performance of NSAM, NRF (in which NSAM's business was embedded prior to the spin-off of NSAM from NorthStar Realty in June 2014) and NorthStar Europe, which was spun-off from NorthStar Realty in October 2015 and which NSAM continued to manage, was 271.9%, which translated to a compounded annual return of 30.0% per year.
+NSAM's one-year TSR as of December 31, 2016 was 27.0% and the five-year TSR as of December 31, 2016 of NSAM, taking into account the combined performance of NSAM, NRF (in which NSAM's business was embedded prior to the spin-off of NSAM from NorthStar Realty in June 2014) and NorthStar Europe, which was spun-off from NorthStar Realty in October 2015 and which NSAM continued to manage, was 271.9%, which translated to a compounded annual return of 30.0% per year.
 In addition, during 2016, NSAM successfully engaged in a process to pursue strategic alternatives that culminated in the signing of the merger agreement on June 2, 2016, stockholder approval of the Mergers on December 20, 2016 and the closing of the Mergers on January 10, 2017.